How to stream Super Bowl 2020 for free, including in 4K

 How can I watch Super Bowl 2020 online?

 You can livestream the game on FoxSports.com as well as the Fox Sports and Fox Now apps for free without authentication.
 That means you won't have to sign in at all, just start streaming.
-And, if you have the right equipment and fast enough internet, you can even stream it in 4K HDR.
+And, if you have the right equipment and fast enough internet, you can even stream it in 4K HDR though keep in mind that streaming the game will likely have you behind those watching on traditional TV.

 Cord cutters can also watch the Super Bowl on Fox with a live TV streaming service, but not every service carries every local network.
 Check each one using the links below to make sure it includes Fox in your area.